sreelakshmys/outfit-generator-server/README.md

 | -------------------------------- | ------ |
 | http://localhost:8000/surpriseme | `GET`  |

-Returns a random outfit which consists of an underwear, outerwear and accessories, The data is fetched from the NEWYORKER API.
+Returns a random outfit which consists of an underwear, outerwear and accessories.
+The data is fetched from the NEWYORKER API.